reincas/YALIP/README.md

 u2_sq = states.reduced("U/2") ** 2
 ```

-Linear combinations of matrices are directly available from both method `matrix`
+Linear combinations of matrices are directly available from both methods `matrix`
 and `reduced` when the operator name is replaced by a dictionary of weight
 factors: